Developing possum-specific poisons

-We will use a new application of genome mining (a technology developed by the pharmaceutical industry to discover targets for drug development) to identify possum-specific genes suitable for the development of species-selective toxins – their ‘Achilles Heel’.
-The possum-selective poisons will have little or no effect on non-target species.
-These toxins can be used in conjunction with current poisons, greatly reducing the amounts needed, and possibly replacing them altogether.
-As a consequence, the environmental impact of large-scale pest control operations will be markedly reduced
+The possum-selective poisons would have little or no effect on non-target species – a characteristic that's likely to appeal to the general public.
+They could be used in conjunction with current toxins – greatly reducing the amounts needed, and possibly replacing them altogether.
+As a consequence, the environmental impact of large-scale pest control operations would be markedly reduced.

-Once perfected the technology can be adapted to a wide range of economic and environmental pests, e.g. stoats, rats and mice and will position NZ at the forefront of thought leadership in sustainable, species-selective pest control.
+Once perfected, the technology could be adapted to a wide range of economic and environmental pests, for example stoats, rats and mice.
+It would position Aotearoa at the forefront of thought leadership in sustainable, species-selective pest control.

-Species-selective pest control will help Predator Free NZ and TBfree NZ achieve their goals and enhance Primary Industry’s sustainability credentials.
-These toxins will support tourism by safeguarding NZ’s natural environment and biodiversity.
+Species-selective pest control will help Predator Free NZ and TBfree NZ achieve their goals and enhance the primary industry’s sustainability credentials.
+These toxins will support tourism by safeguarding Aotearoa’s natural environment and biodiversity.
 In particular, taonga species of importance to Māori will be protected.

 This project is aligned to MBIE funded project C09X1615 Using genome mining to identify targets for developing species-selective toxins.

 Brian's team includes people highly experienced in developing and commercialising toxins:

 - Prof Patricia McDonald (Scripps Institute , Florida, USA)

 - Dist.
 Prof. Margaret Brimble, (University of Auckland, NZ).

 Genome mining is a relatively new technique that involves analysis of the entire genome of a species.
 As the possum genome has not been sequenced, we will initially use related marsupial genomes as surrogates.
 We will use two separate approaches.